 This page is exclusively for clients of Chiropractic First LLC and is meant to address FAQs about the current pandemic outbreak of the coronavirus known as SARS-CoV-2 and the subsequent illness known as COVID-19.

-Changes to Chiropractic First LLC: Currently, there are no changes in office hours, except the office will be closed on March 17th.
-Scheduling will be limited to 6 clients per hour to allow for thorough cleaning of doorknobs, any contacted surfaces, any Chiropractic or exercise equipment used, timers, and the staff to wash their hands.
+Scheduling will be limited to allow for thorough cleaning of any contacted surfaces, any Chiropractic or exercise equipment used, and the staff to wash their hands.
+Doors and windows will remain open to maximize fresh airflow.
+Masks and clean hands are mandatory for everyone who enters the office.

 What we are asking of our clients: